tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 The pattern would make one horizontal pass across the photocell for each rotation of the fiber optic cable.
 The entire rig would then reset before exposing the next frame of film.

-When the rig reset for the next frame of film, before the next exposure, the pattern would get moved slightly vertically in relation to the photocell, just a fraction of an inch.
+When the rig reset, before the next frame exposure, the pattern would get moved slightly vertically in relation to the photocell, just a fraction of an inch.
 This way, each frame, the photocell would trace a slightly different path across the pattern.
-According to Scott Squires, the patterns were usually made in diagonal shapes, to cause the lights to rotate with each vertical step of the pattern.
-Patterns with long tapers would cause the the lights to seem to widen or shrink.
+Patterns which appear to rotate are made from diagonal shapes, patterns with long tapers like triangles would cause the the lights to seem to widen or shrink.

 - &#x24D8; Test Polaroids of the "B" and "C" patterns.
 Note how the Polaroids are labeled "White Open" or "Black Open".
 Scott says that it's likely that